mattermost/mattermost-handbook/operations/research-and-development/product/release-process/boards-release.md

 Boards release schedule is outlined here:

-The release that will be included in the next self-managed release pre-packaged version will generally be the latest Boards Personal Edition release from the prior month.
+The release that will be included in the next self-managed release pre-packaged version will generally be the latest Focalboard Personal Edition release from the prior month.
 The deadline to get the pre-packaged version to the self-managed release is by self-managed Code Freeze day.
 The pre-packaged version is tested a few days prior to self-managed Code Freeze day.

 ## Notes